 How to detect Raccoon using ANY.RUN?

 Some malware creates files in which it named itself.
 You can find such info about Raccoon malware trojan using ANY.RUN's "Static Discovering".
-Open either "Files" tab in the lower part of the task's window or click on the process and then on the button "More Info" in the appeared window.
+Open either the "Files" tab in the lower part of the task's window or click on the process and then on the button "More Info" in the appeared window.
 After that, all you need to do is just click on the file.

 In fact, underground forums are filled with raving feedback about the excellent work of Raccoon support staff.
 Some even say that they were treated like real VIPs.